Singapore Removes Work Visa Time Limits from July 2025 for Foreign Staff

 Q1: When are these changes effective from?

-Q2: Athe re the reforms in place across all sectors and industries?
+Q2: Are the reforms in place across all sectors and industries?

 A2: Yes.
-Industry work adjustment age limit effective and industry work adjustment tenure effective limit.
-NTS Occupation List extended effective only for shipyard work, building work, production work, warehousing work, and F&B work industries.
+Industry work adjustment age limit and practical industry work adjustment tenure limit.
+The NTS Occupation List has been extended to be effective only for shipyard work, building work, production work, warehousing work, and F&B work industries.

 Q3: Do Work Permit holders automatically get to stay longer?

-A3: Actually, if current employees have good job update and are meeting MOM standards currently, current employees no longer come under the below given timeframes.
+A3: If current employees have a good job update and are meeting MOM standards currently, they will be under the timeframes given below

 Q4: What can employers expect?